-Use the FY 2017-18 template provided and in Microsoft Word format.
+Use the FY 2018-19 template provided and in Microsoft Word format.
 List all tasks and sub-tasks using the same title as stated in the project timeline.
-Include task and sub-task numbers in accurate and proper sequencing; consistent with the project timeline. consistent with the project timeline (i.e. applicant, sub-applicant, or consultant).
+Include task and sub-task numbers in accurate and proper sequencing; consistent with the project timeline.
+List the responsible party for each task and subtask and ensure that it is consistent with the project timeline (i.e. applicant, sub-applicant, or consultant).
 Include a thorough Introduction to describe the project and project area demographics, including a description of the vulnerable populations involved with the project, if applicable.
 Include a thorough and accurate narrative description of each task and sub-task.
 Include a task for a kick-off meeting with Caltrans at the start of the grant.
 Include a task for procurement of consultants, if consultants are needed.
 Include a task for invoicing.
 Include a task for quarterly reporting to Caltrans.
 Include detailed public participation and services to diverse communities.
 Include project implementation/next steps.
 List the project deliverable for each task in a table following each task and ensure that it is consistent with the project timeline.
-Exclude environmental, complex design, engineering work, and other ineligible activities.
+Exclude environmental, complex design, engineering work, and other ineligible activities